NVIDIA/G-Assist/plugins/examples/stock/README.md

 Once everything is set up, you can check stock prices through simple chat commands!

 Try these commands:
-- `Hey stock, what's the stock price for NVIDIA?`
+- "Hey stock, what's the stock price for NVIDIA?"
-- `/stock Check the price of AMC`
+- "Check the price of AMC"
-- `/stock What's the ticker symbol for GameStop?`
+- "What's the ticker symbol for GameStop?"
+- "What's Tesla trading at?"

 ### Example Responses